 From a risk standpoint, a stock transaction presents different issues as well.
 In a stock transaction, the risk is shared proportionately between the acquiring firm and the acquired firm.
-And for ownership of the acquired firm, a stock transaction also means that you’re ceding control of the direction of the company to the buyer.
+And for ownership of the acquired firm, a deal also structured as a stock transaction also means that you’re ceding control of the direction of the company to the buyer.

 In a growing economy, where access to capital remains relatively inexpensive, stock transactions have been on the decline.
 In fact, according to Thomson Reuters, 33 percent of all deals in the second half of 2016 included stock in the transaction.
 This represents a steady decline from over 50 percent just two years before.
 According to Dealogic, 2017 was actually the weakest year since 1995 for U.S. companies when it came to stock-based M&As.

 Not all deals are an either/or.
-Many feature a combination of both cash and stock.
+Many deal structures feature a combination of both cash and stock and assets.
 There are a variety of reasons for this including access to capital, share dilution, potential competing offers and payment preferences.

 In today’s robust M&A environment, there will be no shortage of transactions of both types.
 The only question that remains is what’s going to be the right type for both companies involved and what value this delivers to their shareholders.